 You can also add some finely diced onion or green onion at this point as well.

-- Heat just a little bit of oil (about two tablespoons, it doesn’t take much) in the bottom of a skillet and place over medium heat for two to three minutes, or until hot.
+Heat just a little bit of butter or oil (about two tablespoons of either or , it doesn’t take much) in the bottom of a large skillet and place over medium heat for two to three minutes, or until hot.

 This is important because if you don’t heat your oil first, your potato cakes will be greasy.

-- Scoop out heaping spoonfulls of potato mixture into the hot oil.
+Scoop out heaping spoonfuls of potato mixture into the hot oil.

-- Dip the back of your spoon into the oil and then press down with it onto the potato cakes to flatten them a bit.
+Dip the back of your spoon into the oil and then press down with it onto the mashed potato patties to flatten them a bit.

-- Once they are browned on both sides remove to a paper towel lined plate and eat up!
+Once they are golden brown on both sides, remove them to a paper towel-lined plate and eat up!

 - 2 cups cold leftover mashed potatoes

 - 2 tbsp finely diced onions optional